Ohredhead/DnD/Session Prep/A Fire in Gildani Glen.md

 - They know what the fungi are and that there could be a core spore in the mine.
 - They also know that the fungi are vulnerable to fire but when hit they will release spores that could infect those without masks on.
 - They started their journey from the small city [[Sintara]].
-- They know the name of the town mayor, [[Grifford Tolk]], and have a letter with a guild seal on it to prove their legitimacy.
+- They know the name of the town mayor, [[Grifford Tolk]], and have a wood tablet with a guild seal on it to prove their legitimacy and to allow the free passage through the [[Mislan Woods]].
+- They are somewhat familiar with the [[Mislan Woods]] as it is a common area to travel through.